cnagaraj1/nchandan/readme.md

 `npx nchandan`

-getiing to know about n chandan
+getting to know about n chandan

 Usage
 To use the CLI run the following commands